 • Add a simple side of fruit for an easy meal.

 • Store leftovers in the fridge in airtight containers for 3-5 days.
-Reheat in 15-30 second increments or until warm.
+Reheat in the microwave in 15-30-second increments or until warm.

 • Gluten-free: Use GF pasta.